autowarefoundation/autoware-documentation/docs/design/autoware-architecture/sensing/data-types/point-cloud.md

 | `1`             | Strongest            |
 | `2`             | Last                 |

+!!! note

+    The `PointXYZIRC` includes a padding field named `padding`, which is of size `UINT8` and serves for memory alignment purposes for `return_type`.

 ### Channel

 The channel field is used to identify the vertical channel of the laser that measured the point.